platformsh/platformsh-docs/docs/src/guides/wordpress/vanilla/customize.md

 If starting from scratch, you can skip to the section covering [`wp-config.php`](#wp-configphp) below.
 {{< /note >}}

-Keeping WordPress core up-to-date is made much easier when it resides in a subdirectory of your repository, and it will make the recommended transition to using Composer simpler.
-It also will make defining WordPress as a submodule possible if you choose to do so.
+Keeping WordPress core up-to-date is made much easier when it resides in a subdirectory of your repository and it makes the recommended transition to using Composer simpler.
+It also makes defining WordPress as a submodule possible if you choose to do so.

 Place all code for WordPress core into a subdirectory called `wordpress`, including your `wp-config.php` file.